Mark O'Connor (sportsman): Kerry underage

+Senior Kerry future

-O'Connor hopes to represent the Kerry senior football team in the future, as it is his dream to so.
+As of 2017, O'Connor reportedly hoped to represent the Kerry senior football team in the future.
 Colm O'Rourke wrote after the 2019 All-Ireland Senior Football Championship Final loss to Dublin that O'Connor was the midfielder Kerry "badly need to take some of the load off David Moran".

+Dingle GAA

+O'Connor played for his club, Dingle GAA, on a number of occasions during the AFL off season.

+A 77 year county title wait was ended by Dingle in 2025.
+On 26 August 2025 in Austin Stack Park, Paul Geaney captained Dingle in a 2-13 to 1-12 win versus Austin Stacks.
+O'Connor started at midfield and received a black card in the first half.
+On his return to play he played a role in their victory.

 Australian rules career

 Having had trials at five AFL sides, North Melbourne, Melbourne and Geelong all expressed interest in acquiring his services.